nottherealsanta/ganimede/README.md

 - Canvas: build the flow of code in 2D space
 - Auto cell commit: every run of a cell is auto-checkpointed
 - Production mirroring: real-time auto converts sets of cells to scripts.

+Built on top of :

+- jupyter_client
+- svelte
+- Yjs